AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48813-search-not-showing-relevant-results-based-on-search-weight-of-attributes.md

 <u>Expected results</u>:

-Backpack products are returned on the top of search results.
+Backpack products are returned at the top of search results.

 <u>Actual results</u>: